friflo/Friflo.Json.Fliox/README.md

 *Info*: Pronunciation of **io** in **Fliox** is same as in **Riot** <br/><br/>

 ### Fundamental principles

 - dependencies
     - no 3rd party dependencies
     - small size of assemblies (*.dll) ~ 850 kb in total, 350 kb zipped
-- targets for optimal performance
+- target for optimal performance
     - maximize throughput, minimize latency, minimize heap allocations and boxing
     - enable task batching aka a unit of work
     - support bulk operations for CRUD commands